 Google has successfully built ecosystems that today drive

-Whether or not it will be successful will highly depend on its ability to keep creating successful ecosystems, just like Google has done with Google Maps (you might not realize but Google Maps powers up quite a large number of applications) and Android.
+Whether or not it will be successful will highly depend on its ability to keep creating successful ecosystems, just as Google has done with Google Maps (you might not realize but Google Maps powers up quite a large number of applications) and Android.

 At the time of this writing, Google is widely investing in other areas, such as:

-- Voice search
+- Voice search.

-- AI and machine learning applications
+- AI and machine learning applications.

-- Self-driving cars
+- Self-driving cars.

-- And other bets
+- And other bets.